 - (a) Noncontributory Coverage.
 The following persons are eligible for coverage under the Plan, on a noncontributory basis, subject to the provisions of G.S.
 135-45.4: G.S.
 135-48.43: - (3)(1) Retired teachers, State employees, members of the General Assembly, and retired State law enforcement officers who retired under the Law Enforcement Officers' Retirement System prior to January 1, 1985.
-Except as otherwise provided in this subdivision, on and after January 1, 1988, a retiring employee or retiree must have completed at least five years of contributory retirement service with an employing unit prior to retirement 1 2 from any State-supported retirement system in order to be eligible for group 3 benefits under this Part as a retired employee or retiree.
-For employees first 4 hired on and after October 1, 2006, and members of the General Assembly 5 first taking office on and after February 1, 2007, future coverage as retired 6 employees and retired members of the General Assembly is subject to a 7 requirement that the future retiree have 20 or more years of retirement 8 service credit in order to be covered by the provisions of this subdivision.
-9 (4)(2) Surviving spouses of: 10 Deceased retired employees, provided the death of the former plan a. member occurred prior to October 1, 1986; and 11 12 b.
-Deceased teachers, State employees, and members of the General 13 Assembly who are receiving a survivor's alternate benefit under any 14 of the State-supported retirement programs, provided the death of the 15 former plan member occurred prior to October 1, 1986.
-Partially Contributory Coverage. - The following persons are eligible for coverage 16 (b) 17 under the Plan, on a partially contributory basis, subject to the provisions of G.S.
-135-45.4: 18 G.S.
-135-48.43: 19 (1) All permanent full-time employees of an employing unit who meet either of 20 the following conditions: 21 Paid from general or special State funds.
-22 b.
-Paid from non-State funds and in a group for which his or her 23 employing unit has agreed to provide coverage.
-24 Employees of State agencies, departments, institutions, boards, and 25 commissions not otherwise covered by the Plan who are employed in 26 permanent job positions on a recurring basis and who work 30 or more hours 27 per week for nine or more months per calendar year are covered by the provisions of this subdivision.
-28 29 Permanent hourly employees who work at least one-half of the workdays of (2) 30 each pay period.
-31 Retired teachers, State employees, members of the General Assembly, and (3) 32 retired State law enforcement officers who retired under the Law 33 Enforcement Officers' Retirement System prior to January 1, 1985.
-Except 34 as otherwise provided in this subdivision, on and after January 1, 1988, a 35 retiring employee or retiree must have completed at least five years of 36 contributory retirement service with an employing unit prior to retirement 37 from any State-supported retirement system in order to be eligible for group 38 benefits under this Part as a retired employee or retiree.
-For employees first 39 hired on and after October 1, 2006, and members of the General Assembly 40 first taking office on and after February 1, 2007, future coverage as retired employees and retired members of the General Assembly is subject to a 41 42 requirement that the future retiree have 20 or more years of retirement 43 service credit in order to be covered by the provisions of this subdivision.
-44 Employees of the General Assembly, not otherwise covered by this section, (4) 45 as determined by the Legislative Services Commission, except for legislative 46 interns and pages.
+Except as otherwise provided in this subdivision, on and after January 1, 1988, a retiring employee or retiree must have completed at least five years of contributory retirement service with an employing unit prior to retirement from any State-supported retirement system in order to be eligible for group benefits under this Part as a retired employee or retiree.
+For employees first hired on and after October 1, 2006, and members of the General Assembly first taking office on and after February 1, 2007, future coverage as retired employees and retired members of the General Assembly is subject to a requirement that the future retiree have 20 or more years of retirement service credit in order to be covered by the provisions of this subdivision.

-(5) Members of the General Assembly.
+(4)(2) Surviving spouses of:

+- a.
+Deceased retired employees, provided the death of the former plan member occurred prior to October 1, 1986; and - b.
+Deceased teachers, State employees, and members of the General Assembly who are receiving a survivor's alternate benefit under any of the State-supported retirement programs, provided the death of the former plan member occurred prior to October 1, 1986.

+- (b) Partially Contributory Coverage.
+The following persons are eligible for coverage under the Plan, on a partially contributory basis, subject to the provisions of G.S.
+135-45.4: G.S.
+135-48.43: - (1) All permanent full-time employees of an employing unit who meet either of the following conditions: - a.
+Paid from general or special State funds. - b.
+Paid from non-State funds and in a group for which his or her employing unit has agreed to provide coverage.

+Employees of State agencies, departments, institutions, boards, and commissions not otherwise covered by the Plan who are employed in permanent job positions on a recurring basis and who work 30 or more hours per week for nine or more months per calendar year are covered by the provisions of this subdivision.